Grzegorz Szymański

-Grzegorz Szymański (born 12 July 1978) is a Polish volleyball player, a member of Poland men's national volleyball team in 1998-2007, silver medalist of the World Championship 2006.
+Grzegorz Szymański (born 12 July 1978) is a Polish volleyball player, a member of Poland men's national volleyball team from 1998 to 2007, and a silver medalist of the World Championship 2006.

 Personal life

 Szymański was born in Ostrowiec Świętokrzyski, Poland.
 He is married to Magdalena.
 They have a daughter Oliwia and a son Arkadiusz.

 Career

 Clubs

 He began to play with Ostrovia Ostrowiec Swiętokrzyski, when he was 16.
 After that, he started playing in Sosnowiec.
 In 2000 he went to AZS Częstochowa, where he spent 5 years.
 With AZS he won second and third place in Polska Liga Siatkówki.
 His next club was Jastrzębski Węgiel, where he won second place in PlusLiga.
 He has been playing for Indykpol AZS Olsztyn since 2013.